0marwalied/car-info-scraper/README.md

 - **User Input**: Allows users to enter the year, make, and model of a car.
 - **Web Scraping**: Fetches car features and specifications dynamically using Puppeteer.
-- **Dark Mode**: Provides a toggle for light and dark themes for better readability.
 - **Responsive Design**: Ensures compatibility across devices and screen sizes.
 - **Error Handling**: Displays meaningful error messages if data cannot be fetched.
 - **Efficient Performance**: Implements optimizations to speed up scraping processes.